Creating a sanctuary for the winter months

 While style can help us relax, function has an important role as well.

 One key feature of a sanctuary is a space that’s conversational.
-The need to communicate is ingrained deep in human nature and we gravitate towards places that invite us to be comfortable and spend time with one another.
-These spaces are both reflective your personal style and inviting to guests.
+The need to communicate is ingrained deep in human nature and we gravitate toward places that invite us to be comfortable and spend time with one another.
+These spaces are both reflective of your personal style and inviting to guests.
 You should be able to recognize it as your own, and your guests should be able to recognize it as the main gathering place of your home.

 Durability is also a constant feature.
 Even if you plan to update in a few years, the furniture in your sanctuary needs to be durable because it will be the place you and your guests most often gather.
-It gives both homeowner and guest a feeling of safety, security and confidence.
+It gives both homeowner and guest a feeling of safety, security, and confidence.

 Applying winter trends